Walmart ads concept

 Neil Saunders

 Primarily, Walmart is not a technology company.
 It is a retailer.
 Admittedly it’s a retailer that is highly tech literate and exceptional in deploying solutions but it’s a retailer, nonetheless.
-Now, Walmart may not position itself as such because it knows pushing the technology angle attracts a higher valuation from investors – but that says more about Walmart’s savvy and some investors’ naivete than anything else.
+Now, Walmart may not externally position itself so bluntly as such because it knows pushing the technology angle attracts a higher valuation from investors – but that says more about Walmart’s savvy and some investors’ naivete than anything else.
 Of course, none of this is to deny that Walmart isn’t adding more tech-focused elements to its business, like retail media, but all of these are anchored by retail.
 If retail fails, Walmart fails.

-Last edited 1 hour ago by Neil Saunders
+Last edited 24 days ago by Neil Saunders

 Peter Charness